Whispering Ranch Electrification and Roadway Improvement Efforts

 Power Efforts Update - July 16, 2008

 Last week I was contacted by Sheila Stoeller at Commissioner Kristin Mayes office about a casual tour of Whispering Ranch.
 After juggling schedules, we settled on a date.
 The suggestion was presented that this just be an informational session, so it was kept informal.
 I spent all morning on July 15th with Commissioner Kristin Mayes of the Arizona Corporation Commission and her aide Giancarlo Estrada touring around Whispering Ranch.
 We drove through various areas, looking at where power is available and trying to determine costs, spent a little time visiting with a few of the families that would like electrical service but can't get it brought in because of cost and construction issues.
 We drove across Whispering Ranch all the way out to the Vulture Mine.
 As we drove, I pointed out the various houses, the solar panels and wind turbines and generators, the expense and difficulty of having to haul in water to live, answering questions all way.
-The sheer size of the Whispering Ranch area, the lack of law enforcement or Fire Department access and the current minimum Health and Safety needs lacking in the area all were a real eye opener for her and her aide.
+The sheer size of the Whispering Ranch area, the lack of law enforcement or Fire Department access and the current minimum Health and Safety needs lacking in the area all were a real eye opener for Commissioner Mayes and her aide.
 I know this trip has had a strong impact, and will lead to more activity.
 She asked if there was a chance we could have another "Tent Event" where she could bring other Corporation Commissioners (once she brought them up to speed on the issues), APS Executives, County Officials involved in Planning and Zoning and Roadway Maintenance and Improvements, and Arizona Department of Transportation Officials to lay out plans for Bridges and Roadway improvements.
 I told her that if she could assemble that group, I would notify everyone about the meeting and arrange for the tent and tables, hopefully for a turnout that would far exceed our last meeting of this type.
 But I also told her I wanted the exclusive franchise to rent torches and pitchforks at this meeting - expecting business for those items to be brisk ! !

 On a personal note, I want to let people know that Commissioner Mayes rolled up her sleeves and honored her comittment to tour the area and see first hand what the issues are.
 For that, and for her honesty and forthright approach, I commend her.
 She has demonstrated the strength of principle to address the issue even in the face of dissention from within her own party.
 It appears we may have stumbled across that rare politician who is indeed a "public servant" doing the right thing for their constitutents.
+Then again, maybe not.
+It won't be the first time we have been hoodwinked, and I'm sure it won't be the last.

 Liberty Southwest Realty, LLC